English

 How to Identify the Best Multivitamin for You?

-Are you searching for the very best multivitamin for you and your health goals?
-In this article, we are happy to guide you a little further.
-Choosing a good multivitamin, in our opinion, involves more than just going to your local pharmacy and picking the first one off the shelf.
-There can be a world of difference between the multivitamins you find in stores and online, not only in form but especially in quality.
+Are you searching for the very best multivitamin to meet your health goals?
+In this article, we are delighted to guide you on your journey.
+Choosing a good multivitamin, in our opinion, goes beyond simply visiting your local pharmacy and grabbing the first available option from the shelf.
+There can be a world of difference between the multivitamins you encounter in stores and online, not just in terms of form but, more importantly, in quality.

-But how do you recognise the best?
-With so many nutrients – and a label full of numbers – it can be quite a challenge to know what to look for when buying a multivitamin.
+But how do you identify the best one?
+With so many nutrients—and a label full of numbers—it can be quite challenging to know what to look for when purchasing a multivitamin.

-In our knowledge base All About Multivitamins, you can read everything about what a multivitamin is and what they might mean for you.
-In this article, we explain what to look for when purchasing a high-quality variant.
+In our knowledge base Everything about Multivitamins, you can read all about what a multivitamin is and what they can potentially do for you.
+In this article, we explain what to consider when purchasing a high-quality variant.

 1. A Good Multivitamin is Suitable for Every Life Stage

 When it comes to finding a good multivitamin, we often say; one size fits none.
-While there are quality multis that offer a good foundation, you can imagine that, for example, young children and teenagers have different needs than adults.
-And if you really want to support your body specifically, you also differentiate by gender and life stage in addition to age.
-Men, for example, may need something slightly different from women.
-And women who are pregnant or breastfeeding have different needs from women in other life stages.
+Although there are quality multis that provide good basic support, you can imagine that young children and teenagers have different needs compared to adults.
+And if you really want to support your body specifically, you should also consider factors like gender and life stage in addition to age.
+Men may require something slightly different than women.
+And women who are pregnant or breastfeeding have different needs compared to women in other life stages.

-2. A Good Multi Contains the Most Bioavailable Forms of Vitamins and Minerals
+2. A Good Multi Contains the Active Forms of Vitamins and Minerals

-When it comes to nutrients (substances such as vitamins and minerals) in supplements, there can be a significant difference in quality and how well or efficiently these substances can be absorbed by our body.
-For instance, minerals like magnesium are often bound to an amino acid (protein) to improve absorption and effectiveness.
-There are also multiple forms and types of certain nutrients, some more bioavailable or functional than others.
+When it comes to nutrients (such as vitamins and minerals) in supplements, there can be a significant difference in quality and how well or efficiently these substances can be absorbed by our bodies.
+For instance, minerals like magnesium are often bound to an amino acid (protein) to improve absorption and efficacy.
+Moreover, certain nutrients come in multiple forms and types, some of which are more absorbable or functional than others.

-To find out which forms and types are in your multivitamin, we refer you to the label.
-Manufacturers are required to state which ingredients are in your supplement.
-When a manufacturer uses a well-absorbed form or a certified nutrient, it will be mentioned on the label in brackets after the ingredient.
-If the label only states ‘vitamin D’, ‘vitamin B12’, ‘Iron’ or ‘magnesium’, you can assume that a cheap and poorly absorbed form has been used.
+To find out which forms and types are in your multivitamin, refer to the label.
+Manufacturers are required to list the ingredients in your supplement.
+When a manufacturer uses an active form or a certified nutrient, it will be mentioned on the label in parentheses after the ingredient.
+If the label only states 'vitamin D', 'vitamin B12', 'Iron', or 'magnesium', you can assume a cheap and inactive form has been used.

-To help you on your way, we provide a few examples of well-absorbed forms of vitamins and minerals by which you can recognise a good multi or other supplement.
+To assist you, we provide some examples of well-absorbable forms of vitamins and minerals that can help you identify a good multi or other supplement.

 Magnesium